christophevg/pypi-template/pypi_template/templates/docs/getting-started.md

 PyPi template will ask you to provide some basic information, which allows it to generate several files for your.
 All files that are written are reported.
 When ready, you have a fresh, customized source tree.

-### Things to edit
+## Minimal things to edit

 1. module top-level folder

-There is a placeholder top-level module folder.
-You'll probably want to rename that.
+There is a placeholder `pypi_template` top-level module folder.
+You'll probably want to rename that to your own package/module name and populate it with your own code ;-)

 ```bash
 $ mv pypi_template your_new_project
 ```

-2. LICENSE.txt

-Change the license to whatever you feel is (more) appropriate.

-3. .github/README.md

-Replace this information with information regarding your project.

-4. setup.py

-Replace the Python package configuration with one appropriate to your project.

-5. docs/
+2. docs/

-The `docs/` contains a copy of this README as a placeholder for additional documentation, that can be published to [ReadTheDocs](https://readthedocs.org).
-Edit `conf.py` to reflect your project's name and description.
+The `docs/` a copy of PyPi Templates own docs.
+These can be published to [ReadTheDocs](https://readthedocs.org) (see below).
+You can edit those files to accommodate your project.

+> **NOTE regarding editing generated files:** you can re-run `pypi-template`, and it will regenerate files that have changed.
+This is useful if you have made changes to `.pypi-template`, which contains your provided values.
+In case of the actual documentation, which contains no variables, you can add these files to the `skip` variable in the `.pypi-template` file, to avoid them being overwritten.

+> **I said "minimal"!** Of course you can also change the default MIT License (probably a great [issue](https://github.com/christophevg/pypi-template/issues) to register, to allow choosing one ;-) )

 ## Things to do

+Besides providing you with a lot of boilerplate (configuration) files, there are also things to do...

 ### Testing